-The snowy owl is one of the most distinct and recognizable owls in the world, but despite its familiarity, it can be surprisingly difficult to identify in the field.
-This raptor's superb camouflage helps shield it against notice, but birders who are familiar with its field marks can easily identify snowy owls.
+The snowy owl is one of the most distinct and recognizable owls in the world, but, despite its familiarity, it can be surprisingly difficult to identify in the field.
+This raptor's superb camouflage helps shield it from notice, but birders who are familiar with its field marks can easily identify snowy owls.

 Male Snowy Owl Identification

 Male snowy owls are superbly camouflaged and have few field marks that are easily noticeable.
 It is that lack of field marks, however, that often helps birders identify these owls properly.